 - Global markets involving multiple languages add a whole new dimension of complexity.

-It is possible to assign people to monitor the metasearch sites and constantly optimize bids in real time.
+It is possible to assign people to monitor the metasearch sites and constantly optimise bids in real time.
 This is very resource intensive and expensive, and in practice it often morphs into a “connect and forget” strategy that produces minimal results.
 It also leads to the creation of budgetary constraints that end up being used as a control mechanism.

-A much more effective strategy is to invest in channels and tools that can help in optimizing the ROAS.
+A much more effective strategy is to invest in channels and tools that can help in optimising the ROAS.
 The first step is to have an automated bidding mechanism in place for sites using auction models (i.e. Google and TripAdvisor, among others).
 It is important that the tools are configured to be aligned with your marketing objectives.

 A viable commercial solution for metasearch marketing is to work with one of the handful of companies who have developed the tools to help manage these programs.
 They should provide the knowledge, expertise, and tools so that you can leverage metasearch as effectively as possible.